How to Create Web Pages with HTML5

 The Result

 Not much change.
-Just a black line at the top.
+Just a blue line at the top and a link that reads menu.

 Notice that the header element, division and footer element use the float: left property.
 This gets them to line up properly on the page.

-Notice also that the width of the div.main element is reduced to 90% because of the 5% padding that was added to the right and left sides.
+Notice also that the width of the div.main element is reduced to 80% because of the 10% padding that was added to the right and left sides.
+That's all clear as mud right now but the more we do it the sooner the light will come on.

 QuizTime